mongodb-industry-solutions/Leafy-Predictive-Maintenance/README.md

 Click "Next" and then "Create Search Index."

-Follow the same steps to create two more indexes:
+Follow the same steps to create one more index:

-- Set "pred_maint_instructions_index" as the Index Name and paste the same index as the one above.

-- Set "pred_maint_criticality_index" as the Index Name, and paste the following index:
+- Set "pred_maint_criticality_index" as the Index Name, for collection (MAINTAINENCE_HISTORY_COLLECTION) and paste the following index:

 ```
 {